 Procurement through Energy Exchange:

 Indian Railways has also initiated procurement of energy through collective transaction by bidding of power through trader on energy exchange.
 Procurement of power through IEX (energy exchange) has also commenced in the state of U.P-STU, UP-ISTU, Delhi, Haryana, M.P., Jharkhand, karnataka, Gujarat and Rajasthan to meet the peak power requirement of Indian Railways and as an arrangement for back - up power in case of failure of open access generators.
 Tri-Partite agreements have been executed between Nodal Railway, REMC Ltd & Trader Member.
 REMC LTD is regularly advising Railways on bidding guidelines.
 In current financial year 2020-2021, 2021-2022 & 2022-2023 Railways have purchased about 395, 2113 & 5378 MU's respectively of Energy through Exchange.

 Energy management of BRBCL plant:

-REMC Ltd is coordinating the energy management by scheduling power from Nabinagar thermal power plant of BRBCL on daily basis with three units of 250 MW each in operation, surplus power from Railway’s allocation is being diverted to beneficiary ZRs requiring additional power under un requisitioned surplus (URS).
+REMC Ltd is coordinating the energy management by scheduling power from Nabinagar thermal power plant of BRBCL on daily basis with four units of 250 MW each in operation, surplus power from Railway’s allocation is being diverted to beneficiary ZRs requiring additional power under un requisitioned surplus (URS).
 In addition to above, REMC Ltd is also assisting ZR in sale of excess power through power exchange thereby ensuring that units generated are utilized to the largest extent.